What is Market Penetration Strategy and How to Create it?

 The goal is to expose the product to more potential customers than would be disclosed without market penetration.

-The market penetration strategies usually include advertising, public relations, and personal selling to increase awareness of a product, its benefits, market share, etc.
+Market penetration strategies usually include advertising, public relations, and personal selling to increase awareness of a product, its benefits, market share, etc.

 Market penetration marketers also build a market portfolio which helps in increasing market share while spreading the risk among different market segments.